 Even though I was raised in a meat-free household, I was always given the option to eat meat when I was old enough to decide for myself.
 Should I ever be tempted to try a Big Mac, my parents weren’t going to keep me from it.
 With that said, I’ve never felt the temptation.
 I don’t find it appealing.
 It doesn’t even seem like food to me.

 I remember doing a school presentation in high school about why I was vegetarian.
 I explained all of the positive health benefits, how it’s better for the animals, and how it is more environmentally-friendly.
-This was before the Internet was popular.
+This was before the Internet was commonly used.
 There definitely weren’t websites or blogs devoted to vegetarianism or veganism, or at least I didn’t know about them.
 Were blogs even a thing back then?
 The only thing I knew about vegans was that they didn’t eat any animal products, including dairy or eggs.
 From what I gathered, cows were making milk and chickens were producing eggs.
 It didn’t hurt the animals to eat these, right?
 I didn’t understand why anyone would choose to go without.

 In my early-twenties, I started to feel tired all the time.
 I went to the doctor.
 She did a basic blood test and everything looked fine.
 She told me, “It’s normal to feel tired now and then.
 You’re going to university and you’re probably not getting enough rest.
 Try exercising a little more.
 Get some more sleep.”